How to Achieve High Availability in Windows

-Clustering software is required that monitors the health of the primary node and initiates recovery actions if it detects an issue.
+To configure Windows clustering, you need clustering software that monitors the health of the primary node and initiates recovery actions if it detects an issue.
 HA clustering also requires a way to ensure that, in the event of a failure, the secondary node is accessing the most current versions of data in storage.
 In most cases, this is achieved by connecting all nodes of the cluster to the same shared storage.
-The cluster nodes should be separated geographically to protect applications from sitewide and regional disasters.
+The cluster nodes should be separated geographically to ensure sitewide and regional disaster recovery (DR) protection.

-In Windows Server environments, Microsoft includes Windows Server Failover Clustering (WSFC) in the Windows Server platform.
+In Windows Server environments, Microsoft includes Windows Server Failover Clustering (WSFC) in the Windows Server environment.

 What is Windows Server Failover Clustering?